Table of Contents

 - For employees and contractors, financial information such as taxes, payroll, investment interests, pensions, assets, bank details, insolvency records.

-- Sensitive personal data: When we do need to process sensitive personal data, it is with the consent of the individual unless it is obtained indirectly for legitimate purposes.
+- Sensitive personal data: When we do require to process sensitive personal data, it is with the consent of the individual unless it is obtained indirectly for legitimate purposes.
 Examples of sensitive personal data we may obtain include:

 - Personal identification documents that may reveal race or ethnic origin, religious beliefs or physical health, and possibly biometric data of private individuals, beneficial owners of corporate entities, or applicants.